Roina-Shin/google-cloud-study/GCP-ML-Study/Study-log/Python/Fundamentals/Dictionary.md

 ### Iterating dicts: keys(), values(), and items()

-- If I want to iterate over the dictionary, you can iterate over the keys, valuesm and items using the keys(), values(), and items() methods.
+- If I want to iterate over the dictionary, you can iterate over the keys, values and items using the keys(), values(), and items() methods.

 ```